micro/micro/api/README.md

 The api.Response is then constructed into a http.Response and returned to the client.
 The path of the request along with a namespace, is used to determine the backend service and method to call.

-The default namespace for these services are **go.micro.api** but you can set your own namespace via `--api_namespace`.
+The default namespace for these services are **go.micro.api** but you can set your own namespace via `--namespace`.

 Translation of URLs are as follows: